kong-deyu/LLM_SIM/README.md

-# LLM based 2D AEB/ACC scenario generator using CARLO
+# LLM based AEB/ACC critical scenario generator

 This tool leverages Large Language Models (LLMs) to generate and simulate Advanced Emergency Braking (AEB) and Adaptive Cruise Control (ACC) scenarios in a 2D environment.
 This tool allows users to: